Susan Li

 Susan Li (born May 1, 1985) is a TV journalist who works for American television channel Fox Business Network.

 Early life and education

 Li was born in China and grew up in Toronto, Canada.
 Her mentor was her mother, who raised a family on her own in Canada after emigrating from China.
 She graduated from the University of Toronto with a degree in economics.
-Fluent in English, she also speaks Cantonese and Mandarin.

 Career

 CBC

 Li began her career at the Canadian Broadcasting Corporation, where she contributed in various roles including associate producer and freelance reporter for both radio and television.

-CCTV

-From 2003 until 2005, Li was an anchor at China Central Television’s CCTV International, the network’s English language channel.
-Broadcasting from Beijing, Li led the primetime world news broadcasts, hosted Biz China, the business news recap, and also was a news editor.
-While at CCTV she interviewed Venezuelan President Hugo Chávez, LVMH’s Bernard Arnault, and professional basketball player Yao Ming.
-She herself was interviewed about what it was like to be a repatriated Chinese person living in Beijing after growing up in Canada.

 Bloomberg Television

 Li joined Bloomberg Television in 2006 as host of the channel's first primetime evening newscast in the Asia-Pacific region, Asia Business Tonight.
 She started hosting Bloomberg Edge and Morning Call in 2010.
 She hosted the First Up with Susan Li morning business show, where she focused on market openings across Asia, interviewed business leaders, and reported on top news stories from across the globe.
 Li also hosted Asia Stars, which had the distinction of largely being filmed onboard Hong Kong's famous Star Ferry as it crossed Victoria Harbour.
 She was also a co-host of Asia Edge, which featured more extensive interviews and news coverage.

-As part of Bloomberg International's global programming, Li was seen around the world.
-During her time at the channel, she interviewed a wide range of business and government leaders, including Japanese Prime Minister Shinzo Abe, Malaysian Prime Minister Najib Razak, US Ambassador to China Gary Locke, Citi CEO Michael Corbat, Baidu CEO Robin Li, author Malcolm Gladwell, BlackRock Chairman and CEO Larry Finkand, and American casino developer Steve Wynn.
-She reported on and covered events such as the 2008 Summer Olympics in Beijing, the Shanghai World Expo, the Chinese stock market bubble, and the Global Financial Crisis.
 In 2008, she was nominated for the Best News Anchor award at the Asian Television Awards.
 In 2012 at the 17th Asian Television Awards, First Up won the Best News Programme Award, for which she as host was “Highly Commended” as Best Anchor.

+As part of Bloomberg International's global programming, Li was seen around the world.
+During her time at the channel, she interviewed business and government leaders, including Japanese Prime Minister Shinzō Abe, Baidu CEO Robin Li, author Malcolm Gladwell, BlackRock Chairman and CEO Larry Fink and, and American casino developer Steve Wynn.
+She reported on and covered events such as the 2008 Summer Olympics in Beijing, the Shanghai World Expo, the Chinese stock bubble of 2007, and the 2008 financial crisis.